TomasKypta/android-lang-tool/README.md

 output.
 **unescape-first** - Optional flag to denote that we want to unescape the strings before importing (and before optional escaping).
-**ingored list file** - Optional flag to denote keys that are ignored.
+**ingored list file** - Optional file for defining keys that are ignored.
+**transformations config file** - Optional file for defining import tranformations on keys.

 ### Format of splitting configuration file